 My Future at Siemens

-I’ve held four roles at Siemens since I started.
+I’ve held a number of roles at Siemens since I started.
 When I was employed full-time after my internship, I was essentially doing the same thing, and still working on the LEAN programme.
-When someone I was working closely with left, I stepped into their role, only 9 months after becoming officially employed.
-Not long after, another role opened up as an IT Improvement Manager.
-Siemens merged these two roles, as the processes of improvement is directly related to IT, so I became the LEAN Business and IT Improvement Manager.
+When my manager moved to another Siemens division, I stepped into her role, only 9 months after becoming permanently employed.
+Not long after, another role opened up as an IT Improvement Lead.
+Siemens merged these two roles, as processes improvement is often directly related to IT, so I became the LEAN Business and IT Improvement Lead.

-When the role of Head of Business Improvement was available in another division, I then moved to London.
-This is in the Building Technologies Division, focusing on making and selling security, fire, and building management systems for big industrial buildings.
-As the Head of Business Improvement, my role is a lot broader now than it was.
-I look at how we can advocate a high performance culture, getting the teams working on their own challenges instead of everything being a management issue.
-I look a lot at IT and our tools and systems, the way we’re managing our data, and what we can do to innovate the way we run our processes.
+When the role of Head of Business Excellence was available in another division, I then moved to Surrey.
+This is in the Building Technologies Division focusing on security, fire, and building management systems.
+As the Head of Business Excellence, my role is a lot broader now than it was.
+I look at how we can advocate a high performance culture, supporting and coaching the teams to work on resolutions to challenges they face.
+I also work a lot at improving our IT tools and systems, the way we’re managing our data, and what we can do to innovate the way we run our processes.

 When I look back 5 or 6 years ago to when I was studying English and Journalism, it seems wild how everything in my future panned out.
 Both courses helped me get my foot in the door, especially my MSc.
 Although what I’m doing now is at a high level, the breadth of knowledge around international business gained during this course helped me build a foundation to do more things.
 You need to perform within the job, but the fact I’ve got a masters in International Business has helped throughout my career when I’ve applied for specific roles, because it gives me more credibility.
 I really enjoyed studying at University of Salford.
 The courses were great, with good content and the tutors were fantastic at making me feel very well supported.
 It was good fun as well, which helped a lot!
 I thoroughly enjoyed my time here, and it helped me get to where I am today.